frozenstate/namazkar/README.md

 **Troubleshooting**
 - Icons look pale in dark mode: confirmed inversion via `.theme-dark .icon-img` and `.theme-dark .logo`.
+- README logo not visible in dark mode: the image now uses `icons/favicon-round.svg`, which has a white background for contrast.
 - Notification bells not clickable: ensure permissions are granted; otherwise the icons appear disabled.
 - Timetable not updating: verify `data/table.json` has a key for today in `DD-MM` format.
 - Changes not visible: perform a hard reload or clear the service worker cache.